What Are Confidence Scores?

 Track confidence distributions

 Monitor the confidence scores you’re seeing.
-Consistently low scores for certain transaction types might indicate a need for different handling.
+Consistently low scores for

 Report issues for low-confidence matches